braydio/pyNance/README.md

 ## Usage
 - **Link Accounts**: Use the frontend to link your financial accounts via Plaid.
-- **View Transactions**: Once linked, transactions and account information will be available in the dashboard.
+- **View Transactions**: Once linked, transactions and account information will be avaiDashle in the dashboard.
 - **Export to Google Sheets and/or Excel**: Automatically append transactions to your Google Sheets and/or Excel for analysis.

 ## Deployment